LoveSoni/PlanitJupiter/README.md

 * Log4j2
 * Extent Report

-**Browser Supproted** We just need to update the browser name in configuration file and it will automatically install the relevant drivers
+**Browser Supported** We just need to update the browser name in configuration file and it will automatically install the relevant drivers
 * Chrome
 * Firefox
 * Safari